OUR IMPACT

 hungry people in arkansas

-one in seven
+one in Five

-one in five
+one in Four

 childhood poverty